elixir-europe/rdmkit/pages/your_domain/single_cell_sequencing.md

 ### Solutions

-- **Datatype Preferences**: The most common formats are AnnData and SeuratObject.
-There is waning support for Loom, CDS and SCE, though SCE is an important format on BioConductor and is a common datatype for sharing single-cell experiments in publications.
+- **Datatype Preferences**: The most common formats are AnnData from {% tool "scanpy" %} and SeuratObject from {% tool "seurat" %}.
+There is waning support for {% tool "loom" %}, {% tool "celldataset" %} and {% tool "singlecellexperiment" %}, though {% tool "singlecellexperiment" %} is an important format on BioConductor and is a common datatype for sharing single-cell experiments in publications.
-- **Datatype Support**: Seurat and ScanPy are popular analysis workflows in Galaxy, and it might be important to ensure that there is consistent and stable conversion potential between the two.
+- **Datatype Support**: {% tool "seurat" %} and {% tool "scanpy" %} are popular analysis workflows in {% tool "galaxy" %}, and it might be important to ensure that there is consistent and stable conversion potential between the two.

 ## Long-term data storage and accessibility